When Single-Project Success Doesn’t Equal Project Portfolio Level Success

 But.

 The client you were doing a Facebook campaign for is a bit mad.
 Why?
 Since you had to find the perfect swing set for your playground, there was no time to come up with a campaign idea for them.
 The client you were supposed to build a website for has found a different agency to work with since your front-end developer was busy being a landscape architect.
-The client you had to help with their Google Adwords campaign has had enough time to learn the complicated world behind it themselves since your specialist was trying to find the perfect sand for the sandbox.
-The one that’s soft enough and yet makes the best sandcastles.
+The client you had to help with their Google Adwords campaign has had enough time to learn it themselves, since your specialist was trying to find the perfect sand for the sandbox.

 Yes, you can manage a single project perfectly.
 However, if that single project isn’t in line with the rest of your portfolio, it doesn’t matter or it can even make things worse.